How to Read a Supplement Label (Without Getting Misled)

 Structure and Function Claims: How to Read the Language

 Supplement labels often use phrases like "supports immune health," "promotes normal digestive regularity," or "helps maintain energy levels."
-These are known as structure/function claims, which is language designed to describe how a product relates to normal bodily processes without crossing into disease-related territory.
+These are known as structure/function claims, language designed to describe how a product relates to normal bodily processes without crossing into disease-related territory.

 This wording is intentionally broad.